 Legacy telehealth platforms have traditionally offered virtual visits as an isolated encounter between a patient and a medical provider who do not have an existing relationship.
 In most instances, any clinical notes from the telehealth visit are not integrated into the patient's primary EMR.
 This gap in clinical data typically contributes to poor health outcomes and increased healthcare costs.
 Privia's proprietary virtual health platform is fully integrated with our patients' EMR so our primary care providers can readily access data from virtual visits.
-Our patients can also use the telehealth platform to schedule a virtual visit with a provider of their choice, an inperson follow-up visit or a referral to a specialist.
+Our patients can also use the telehealth platform to schedule a virtual visit with a provider of their choice, an in-person follow-up visit or a referral to a specialist.
 Therefore, our patients do not need to choose between a telehealth visit at their convenience and seeing a trusted provider.

 At the end of 2019, approximately 250 Privia Providers conducted ~350 virtual visits per week.
 In March 2020, Privia's virtual visit volumes increased from ~100 per day to more than 6,000 per day on average without operational disruption and zero downtime on Privia's proprietary virtual visit platform.
 Virtual visit volume increased rapidly, from approximately 0.3% of all visits prior to the COVID outbreak to more than 45% by the beginning of April 2020.
-Privia Providers representing more than 50 medical specialties continued delivering care to patients via our proprietary telehealth platform through 2023.
+Over 3,300 Privia Providers, representing more than 50 medical specialties, continued delivering care to patients via our proprietary telehealth platform through 2022.
 We further launched our 24/7 Virtual Clinic, providing on demand access to Privia Providers for immediate care if a patient's primary care provider is not available.

-As of December 31, 2023, over 1.0 million distinct Privia patients have completed over 3.0 million virtual visits.
+As of December 31, 2022, over 900,000 distinct Privia patients have completed over 2.3 million virtual visits.
 Of all patients seen by a Privia Provider virtually, 94% did not return to the same doctor or another doctor in the same specialty for a follow up visit within seven days.
-During the year ended December 31, 2023, approximately 10% of our visit volume was delivered virtually across our markets and specialties and we anticipate that to hold steady in the post-COVID 19 PHE landscape.
+During the year ended December 31, 2022, approximately 10% of our visit volume was delivered virtually across our markets and specialties and we anticipate that to hold steady post-COVID.